 And the government, when run by people like running it now, get in the way and make it possible, impossible for ordinary people to do anything extraordinary.

-Pardon me, friends, a inside baseball message to the broadcast engineer.
+Pardon me, friends, an inside baseball message to the broadcast engineer, Mike.

-Mike, I want you to loop the past two or three monologues, and just play them for the next two days, and I'm gonna go play golf.
+I want you to loop the past two or three monologues and just play them for the next two days, and I'm going to go play golf someplace where it's warm.

 Really, that's all that needs to be said for the next two days.